 If you think about football on Thanksgiving Day, the Detroit Lions naturally come to mind.
 They've hosted a game on Thanksgiving Day since 1934 -- with varying levels of success.
-On Thanksgiving Day in 2012, Ford Field in downtown Detroit hosts the Detroit Lions vs. Houston Texans at 12:30 PM
+On Thanksgiving Day in 2013, Ford Field in downtown Detroit hosts the Detroit Lions vs. Green Bay Packers at 12:30 PM

 Several restaurants in the Metro Detroit area are open for Thanksgiving.
 While most offer a Thanksgiving buffet, many have a special menu for the holiday.

 Turkey to go is easier than ever.
 There are several options throughout the Metro-Detroit area for a take-out Thanksgiving dinner, from prepared feasts to a la carte turkeys or hams.

 The day after Thanksgiving is a paid holiday for many, so where better to "spend" it than a Detroit store or mall offering exceptional deals.
 Information and tips help prepare you for the biggest shopping day of the year.

 In addition to hosting one of the biggest, most-respected Thanksgiving parades in the nation, Detroit is remembered for special holiday displays at the Hudson's Department Store and the Ford Rotunda.

 Taking in a holiday block buster is a great way to entertain your out-of-town guests over the Thanksgiving weekend.